Skip to content

 Xudong Zhuang

-Xudong was born in Xiamen, China, and received his bachelor’s degree at Huazhong University of Science and Technology (HUST) in 2020, majoring in energy and power engineering.
-During his undergrad period, he worked on atomistic modeling and simulation for hydrogen energy storage materials.
-He then obtained his first master’s degree in mechanical engineering at the Hong Kong University of Science and Technology, during which he started to explore other fields of interest.
-Once he graduated from the first master’s degree, he decided to shift to the field of nanoelectronics and obtained his second master’s degree in materials science and engineering at Northwestern University in 2022, where he worked on neuromorphic computing devices, crossbar arrays, and algorithm showcasing.
-During this period of time, he obtained various skills, including materials synthesis, device fabrication and characterization, device modeling, and algorithm development.
-At Roy Lab, he will continue his exploration of neuromorphic/in-memory computing, particularly focusing on devices and circuits for energy-efficient AI acceleration.
+Xudong received his bachelor’s degree in Energy and Power Engineering from Huazhong University of Science and Technology (HUST) in 2020.
+As an undergraduate, he worked on atomistic modeling and simulations of hydrogen energy storage materials.
+He then pursued his first master’s degree in Mechanical Engineering at the Hong Kong University of Science and Technology, where he began exploring other fields of interest.
+After graduation, he shifted his focus to nanoelectronics and earned a second master’s degree in Materials Science and Engineering from Northwestern University in 2022.
+There, he worked on neuromorphic computing devices, crossbar arrays, and algorithm demonstrations.
+At Roy Lab, he continues to explore neuromorphic and in-memory computing, particularly developing devices and circuits for energy-efficient AI acceleration.
+Beyond research, Xudong has been a dedicated French horn player for over ten years.
+He is also passionate about fitness and enjoys playing basketball while improving his shooting skills.

 Dylan Matthews